hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 }
 ```

-rsponds with JSON representation of the save Variable Set (see list Variable Set section for example)
+responds with JSON representation of the save Variable Set (see list Variable Set section for example)

 ## Update a Variable Set
 `PATCH varsets/:external_id`